-Step-by-step guidance prepares our teams to respond safely and quickly to emergency events.
-Each year, we review and update our disaster management plans, building on what we learn to improve our response.
+WM’s “Green Team” is a group of highly skilled drivers and technicians whose sole function is to assist areas impacted by natural disasters, weather events and other unforeseen circumstances where additional or supplemental resources are needed to maintain customer service expectations.
+Step-by-step guidance prepares our teams to respond safely and quickly.
+Each year, we review and update our disaster management plans, building on what we have learned to improve our response.

 This work is both a function of our business and an obligation to the communities we serve.
 In addition to providing cleanup and disposal services, WM regularly provides team members and communities with the supplies and support they need to rebuild.

 Five major hurricanes hit the U.S. Gulf Coast within a 90-day period in 2020, the most damaging of which was Hurricane Laura, which struck southwestern Louisiana and the Texas border.
 After the storms made landfall, WM ensured our team members were safe and accounted for.
 Then, WM responders surveyed the area to ensure that buildings and other infrastructure were safe to resume operations.

 We assisted local communities by restoring critical infrastructure services to the area.
 As one of the first responders, we delivered roll-off containers to essential businesses and utilities, local hospitals, grocery stores and shelters.
 We deployed a Green Team of approximately 20 team members who assisted with relief efforts, including driving vehicles, cleaning up debris and preparing meals.
 In addition, we established an Emergency Storm Debris Disposal facility to accept storm debris from FEMA responders assisting with recovery and reconstruction efforts.